Guavasorbet/Marketing/README.md

 # 📡  Marketing & Digital Strategy

-> *Bridging complex information and human connection — at the intersection of data-driven precision and high-impact creative.*

----

-## 👤 About

-**Marketer & Digital Strategist**

-A creative strategist and digital specialist dedicated to the art of **technical storytelling**.
-By fusing data-driven tools with high-impact creativity, this work crafts narratives that resonate with targeted audiences and deliver measurable results.
+This repository highlights some of my work as a Director of Marketing, Digital Strategist, and Freelancer.
+I am passionate about the art of **technical storytelling**, combining data-driven insights with creative tools to craft narratives that resonate with target audiences and deliver measurable results.

-The core mission: bridge the gap between complex information and human connection to drive organizational growth.
+My core mission is to learn something new along the way, enjoy the process, enhance visibility, and foster human connections to drive organizational growth.

 ---